-- (a) knows that a Client or the Member on behalf of the Client has filed a return or submission materially understating a tax liability to a Revenue Authority, and - (b) finds the Client unwilling to correct such understatement, shall consider the Firm's policies and procedures established in accordance with Acceptance and Continuance of Client Relationships and Specific Engagements of

-APES 320 Quality Control for Firms in determining whether to continue acting for the Client in a professional capacity.
+- (a) knows that a Client or the Member on behalf of the Client has filed a return or submission materially understating a tax liability to a Revenue Authority, and - (b) finds the Client unwilling to correct such understatement, shall consider the Firm's policies and procedures established in accordance with Acceptance and Continuance of Client Relationships and Specific Engagements of APES 320 Quality Control for Firms in determining whether to continue acting for the Client in a professional capacity.

-- 7.7 Where a Member in Business is faced with similar circumstances, the Member is referred to Part C Members in Business of the Code. - 7.8 A Member who encounters or becomes aware of instances of non-compliance or suspected non-compliance with laws and regulations when providing Taxation Services shall comply with Section 225 Responding to Non-Compliance with Laws and Regulations (for Members in Public Practice) or Section 360 Responding to Non-Compliance with Laws and Regulations (for Members in Business) of the Code. - 7.9 All references to false and misleading information in this section exclude information that is of an immaterial or inconsequential nature.
+- 7.7 Where a Member in Business is faced with similar circumstances, the Member is referred to Part 2 Members in Business (including employment relationships of Members in Public Practice) of the Code. - 7.8 A Member who encounters or becomes aware of instances of non-compliance or suspected non-compliance with laws and regulations when providing Taxation Services shall comply with Section 260 Responding to Non-Compliance with Laws and Regulations (for Members in Business) or Section 360 Responding to Non-Compliance with Laws and Regulations (for Members in Public Practice) of the Code. - 7.9 All references to false and misleading information in this section exclude information that is of an immaterial or inconsequential nature.